LibreSprite/Dotto/CONTRIBUTING.md

 ## Code

-For contributing and adding your code is actually pretty easy, since we use Github for our project.
+Contributing and adding your code is actually pretty easy, since we use Github for our project.
 Getting an account is a must if you want to contribute to [Dotto](https://github.com/LibreSprite/Dotto).

 ### Setting Up